 In early 2020, RAAP’s current State-level initiatives include:

-Through a collaboration with NCSL, we provide background information on rare disease, new innovations in treatment and the challenges of access to care.
-Our goal is bring together patients, rare disease life sciences innovators and university-based experts focused on access solutions.
+Through a collaboration with NCSL, we provide the organization with background information on rare disease, new innovations in treatment and the challenges of access to care.
+Our goal is to bring knowledge and understanding of rare diseases to state policymakers and stakeholders that can better inform decision making.

 In 2019, RAAP members identified the need for a novel reinsurance pool to provide better spreading of risk for rare, high-cost therapies.
 We propose the creation of a reinsurance program that could offer coverage for a list of high-cost therapies through stoploss insurers, State Medicaid programs and reinsurers.
 More information coming soon.